iouliakan/NewsAggregator/README.md

 # News Aggregator Project
+It's about a News Aggregator Project that brings news from 2 different URLs.

+On the main page, unauthenticated users can read the news and select filters located at the top left corner of the page.
+The system administrators logs in using their credentials and has various functions they can perform on their dashboard page.Specifically, they can start the scrapers to load the news into the database, and consequently onto the main page for unauthenticated users.
+They can also perform CRUD operations on each news article.Further information to view and run the program, as well as the admin credentials, can be found below.

 # What is CodeIgniter?
 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible, and secure.
 More information can be found at the [official site](https://codeigniter.com).